SyncfusionExamples/Laravel-React-RichTextEditor/README.md

 ```

 ## Run the Project
-To run the project run the following commands.
+To run the application run the following commands.

 ### 1. Build the project
 To build the project, run the following command.